beerran/prime-table/README.md

 |add()|If addButton is set to true in your config object, an Add New-button will appear.
 When clicked, this event is emitted|
 |edit()|If editButton is set to true in your config object, each row in the table will receive an additional column with an edit button.
 When clicked, this event is emitted where $event is the clicked item in the data array|
 |archive()|If archiveButton is set to true in your config object, each row in the table will receive an additional column with an archive button.
 When clicked, this event is emitted where $event is the clicked item in the data array|
+|selected()|If selectableRows.enabled is set to true, each selected row will get inserted into an array and emitted when this event is called.
+Emitted via button in table header

 ### PrimeTableConfig object